healeycodes/quill/README.md

 ## Debug options

-Are currently forced on.
+.. are currently forced on.
 So you'll get output like you were running Ink with `--verbose` and see debug information for the lexer, parser, and a frame dump.

 e.g.